kingdom of heaven is God’s promise to man

 Christ came to earth to redeem us from our sins but while He was here He went about preaching the message of the kingdom to the crowds in parables.
 We can see Him doing that in Matthew, chapter 13.

-Jesus was going about from village to village preaching the gospel of the kingdom of heaven but He only spoke to the crowds in parables.
-Matthew wrote, “All these things Jesus spoke to the crowds in parables, and He did not speak to them without a parable.”
-(Verse 34)
+After recording Jesus speaking several parables to them, Matthew tells us, “All these things Jesus spoke to the crowds in parables, and He did not speak to them without a parable.”
+(Matthew 13:34)

 Mark says that, "He did not speak to them without a parable; but He was explaining everything privately to His own disciples" (Mark ).